Bubur Som Som

 Coconut milk

-Use to blend with rice flour and give it a creamy flavour.
+The function of the coconut milk in this recipe is use to blend with rice flour and give it a creamy flavour.

 Water